 With 34 years of experience – 21 years of policing from street cop to assistant chief and 13 as a certified police leadership instructor and coach – I have seen how organizational culture can be an obstacle, and I have seen it harnessed to be an asset.
 The key is not just in knowing how to manage it, but also in how to assure that it is given the consistent attention that it requires.

-Simplifying complex leadership practices so that they are applied with greater ease and frequency is my strength.
+Simplifying complex police leadership practices so that they are easier to understand and apply is my strength.
 I have done the research on what works to improve organizational effectiveness and I have converted that information into simple models that police leaders at all ranks can apply.
 Once you experience the Police Excellence program I am confident that you will see the opportunities for greater success in your agency.

 The three focus points you will see covered in my Police Excellence presentations are: